Elena Ilinykh: Junior career

 In spring 2008, Ilinykh returned to Moscow after Katsalapov expressed interest in reuniting with her.
 He organized tryouts with her and other skaters at around the same time before making a final decision.

 Ilinykh/Katsalapov rejoined Zhulin and began competing together in the 2008–09 season, placing fourth at the Russian Junior Championships.
 Their international debut came in the 2009–10 season.
-After winning gold medals at their Junior Grand Prix events in Budapest and Torun, they qualified to the JGP Final, where they took the silver medal behind Ksenia Monko / Kirill Khaliavin.
+After winning gold medals at their Junior Grand Prix events in Budapest and Toruń, they qualified to the JGP Final, where they took the silver medal behind Ksenia Monko / Kirill Khaliavin.
 Though second also at the Russian Junior Championships, Ilinykh/Katsalapov outscored Monko/Khaliavin for the gold at the 2010 World Junior Championships.
 They were named Discovery of the Year at the 2010 Crystal Ice Awards held in October 2010 in Moscow.

 2010–11 season

 For the 2010–11 season, Ilinykh/Katsalapov chose a ballet-themed free dance to Don Quixote: "[Zhulin] wanted us to do something classical Russian, and only very few people have done a real ballet program in dance."
 Ilinykh's tutu was made at the Bolshoi.
 They made their senior debut at the 2010 NHK Trophy where they finished fourth.
 At their next event, 2010 Cup of Russia, they won the bronze medal, their first medal on the senior Grand Prix series.
 At the 2011 Russian Nationals, they were second after the short dance behind Ekaterina Bobrova / Dmitri Soloviev but placed fourth in the free dance to finish third overall behind Ekaterina Riazanova / Ilia Tkachenko.
 However, their bronze medal was enough to earn them their first berth to the European Championships.

 At the 2011 Europeans, Ilinykh/Katsalapov set new personal bests in the short dance (60.93), free dance (92.55) and combined total (153.48) to finish fourth in their debut at the event.
 They were in a battle with Riazanova/Tkachenko for Russia's second of only two berths to the 2011 World Championships.
 By finishing ahead of them, Ilinykh/Katsalapov won the right to make their senior Worlds debut.
 They finished seventh at the event.
 Following the end of the season, they ended their collaboration with Alexander Zhulin and Oleg Volkov to begin working with new coach Nikolai Morozov in May 2011.
 During the off-season, they spent some time in the U.S. preparing for the 2011–12 season.